Hi! I'm Ali

 I'm the owner & founder of Wayfinder Outdoors.

-You probably want to know a bit more about me if you're considering trusting me to lead you into the wilderness or teach you skills that could be life and death.
+You probably want to know a bit more about me if you're considering following me into the wilderness or learning skills from me that could be life or death.

 It brings us connection with nature, self and community.